projectgus/yamdwe/README.md

 * MediaWiki 1.19.1 (should work on 1.13 or newer.)
 * A smallish wiki.
 Subsequent users have successfully run yamdwe on some substantially larger wikis.

-# Known Issues

-Please check the [Issues list on github](https://github.com/projectgus/yamdwe/issues) to see what's going on.

-If you do find a bug or have trouble exporting a wiki then please open an issue there and I (or other yamdwe users) can try and help you out.

 # Requirements

 * Python 2.7 or newer (Python 3 not supported by all dependencies at time of writing.)